 We have found that badgers are travelling through our woodland and foraging in them, pairs of red kites are regularly seen soaring overhead and five protected bird species have been recorded within 1km.
 The wetland is a perfect habitat for slow worms and grass snakes and white clawed crayfish have been found in our stream, they are an endangered species.
 Recently an Otter was spotted diving down into the stream running through the site.
 Keep your eyes peeled and you never know what you may see!

 We have also created a WET system to manage the grey water waste from our showers and kitchens.
 It will help wildlife to flourish and will encourage amphibians and invertebrates such as frogs and dragonflies to breed as well as filtering the waste water through various pools to a clean pond in the Wetland.

 We have improved habitat connectivity by planting native shrubs and trees along field boundaries and we have coppiced trees and planted native daffodils, bluebells and cowslips.
 We have also planted rowan, wild cherry, hazel and hawthorn trees and created new hazel and hawthorn hedges.

 To encourage wildlife we have installed four bat boxes, a kestrel box and an owl box in the trees, we have also left dead wood piles to encourage invertebrates and made brash piles in the wetland to encourage slow worms and grass snakes.

 For younger guests we have specially designed and written an Activity Book called ‘Playing in our Woods’.
-It will be on your bed when you arrive along with a collectors bag and is packed full of ideas of games to play and things to do while visiting our woodland.
+It will be on your bed when you arrive and is packed full of ideas of games to play and things to do while visiting our woodland.